gugazimmermann/node-gmail-tester/README.md

 * Create the Access Credentials and make sure to select `Desktop app` for the application type. (<https://developers.google.com/workspace/guides/create-credentials>).

+* Make sure you have enabled Gmail API for the progect.

 * Save the Google Cloud Platform OAuth2 Authentication file named `gmail.credentials.json` in the root of the project folder.

 * To create the tokens run the following command in the root of the project and follow the instructions, this will create the file `gmail.token.json`.